TheThingsIndustries/lorawan-stack-docs/doc/content/devices/adding-devices/_index.md

 {{< figure src="application-overview.png" alt="Application overview" >}}

+You will be presented with options to register an end device **From The LoRaWAN Device Repository** or **Manually**.
+Keep reading to learn how to register devices using both of these methods.

-## Using the LoRaWAN Device Repository
+### Using the LoRaWAN Device Repository

 The [LoRaWAN device repository](https://github.com/TheThingsNetwork/lorawan-devices) contains device profiles, LoRaWAN information, codecs, and more, for many LoRaWAN devices.
 Using the device repository to add devices in {{% tts %}} automatically uses the correct LoRaWAN version and regional parameters version, which means less information for you to find!